nepi-engine/nepi_setup/NEPI_DOCKER_DEMO_SETUP.md

-**NOTE:** NEPI Docker Demo installation will make minimal changes to your device's operating system configuration with no NEPI management of operating system services (i.e. HOSTNAME, NETWORK, WIFI, SSH, DOCKER ...)
+**NOTE:** NEPI Docker Demo installation will make minimal changes to your device's operating system configuration with no NEPI management of operating system services (i.e. HOSTNAME, NETWORK, WIFI, SSH, SAMBA SHARED DRIVES, DOCKER ...)

 After testing with the Demo installation, you can upgrade your system to a Production installation with support for both local and remote real-time management of operating system services through User Interface and API controls.